hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/tutorial-site/content/introduction.md

 - Integrating GraphQL mutations in your app to change data on the server
 - Updating local state after a GraphQL mutation (TextInput) using Apollo cache
 - Automatic updates to local state and UI after mutations
-- Using subscriptions with a subscriptions components
+- Using subscriptions with subscription components
 - Building a real-time feed with notifications using mutations and subscriptions

 ## What will we be building?